percona/pmm-doc/docs/details/dashboards/dashboard-manage-dashboards.md

 From the side menu, go to <i class="uil uil-apps"></i> *Dashboards > Browse* and check the dashboards that you want to delete, and click *Delete*.

 ![!image](../../_images/PMM_Delete_multiple_dashbaords.png)

 ### Move dashboards from one folder to another

-To move dashboards from one folder to another:
+You can move dashboards from one folder to another in the following two ways:

 1. From the side menu, go to <i class="uil uil-apps"></i> *Dashboards > Browse* and check the dashboards that you want to move.
 Click *Move*.